-Congratulations to Erik Funk who successfully defended his MS thesis.
-His research involved using indices of phylogenetic diversity for conservation planning, focusing on tanagers and their relatives in a large clade known as Emberizoidea (9-primaried oscines).
-Erik will begin working on his PhD in Scott Taylor’s lab at the University of Colorado Boulder this fall.
-He will be missed and we wish him the best of luck!
+Congratulations to Rosalyn Price-Waldman for successfully defended her MS thesis.
+Her project investigated the interplay of natural and sexual selection in diversification.
+Rosalyn will begin working on her PhD in Cassie Stoddard’s lab at Princeton this fall.
+She will be missed and we wish her the best of luck!

 The Burns lab welcomes new MS student Ben Scott.
 Ben received his Bachelor of Arts in Biology from Occidental College.
 While at Occidental, Ben worked in the Moore Lab of Zoology with John McCormack on phylogeny and trait evolution of New World Jays.
 Ben also spent some time working at the Western Foundation of Vertebrate Zoology, home of the largest egg collection in the world.
 Welcome Ben!

 Rosalyn had a busy summer, starting with two weeks working with collaborators in the Faircloth lab at LSU and ending with ten days at the Marine Biological Laboratory’s Workshop on Molecular Evolution in Woods Hole, MA.
 The workshop provided an overview on topics in molecular evolution including phylogenetic inference, population genetics, comparative genomics, and much more.
 One focus of the workshop was hands-on instruction in the latest software, often by the authors of the programs.
 The workshop was an incredible experience, and Rosalyn is excited to apply what she learned to her thesis work on the phylogenomics and trait evolution of tanagers.